20 Things to do in Verona (2024): Best places to visit + map

 The messages here are mostly stuck on gum.

-Part of the Verona Card: Yes, free entry with Verona Card
+Part of the Verona Card: yes, free entry with the Verona Card – but advance booking is required based on the instructions you receive in your email.

 Tip: Just a short walk from Casa di Giulietta is Casa di Romeo.
 The house is inaccessible from the inside, but if you love the story of Romeo and Juliet, Casa di Romeo will help you complete their story in Verona.